sean3325/nukatron/README.md

 # Nukatron

-This is an imaginary status page for the Nukatron application.
+This is a status page for the Nukatron application.
 To view the page, simply run the following commands in your terminal:

 `$ npm install`